Oskii/Aave-Atomic-Lending-Position-Swap/README.md

 ![image](https://github.com/Oskii/aave-cross-chain-lending-position-swaps/assets/30426408/e9045dbe-58f2-4e6c-b88b-9031907263f3)

-### Example Use Case

-- Alice has an AaveV3 lending position of 50 DAI on Ethereum, and so holds 50 aDAI.
-- Bob has an AaveV3 lending position of 0.001 WBTC on Arbitrum, and so holds aWBTC.

-Both Alice and Bob agree that they would like to exchange positions with each other, and use AALPS to trustlessly and securely exchange their aTokens.
-Even though their positions are cross-chain and using different assets, Alice and Bob are able to exchange their positions trustlessly and securely.

 ## How does it work?

 AALPS leverages a Secure Exchange Protocol (SEP) that relies on one-way hashing of a cryptographic secret and time-constraints on specific actions.
 Here are the steps for completing an AALPS.
 It ensures that all parties funds' remain safe throughout the lifecycle of the transaction.